Recap of the inventory:

 I learned to sew in the 1970's before sergers were commonly available for home use.
 In the 1980's-'90's I didn't sew a lot, and certainly not enough to consider buying a serger.
 In fact I was still sewing on my Singer 15-91 - I didn't even have a zigzag machine!

 Like lots of old school sewers I figured I didn't need a serger, I was happy to do everything the old-fashioned way.
-Besides they looked WAY complicated and too modern for my sensibilities.
+Besides they looked WAY too complicated to someone sewing on a vintage straight stitch machine.